 Officer Wilson fatally shot Michael Brown on August 9, 2014 in Ferguson, Missouri, a suburb of St. Louis.
 The confrontation between Wilson and Brown began when Wilson observed Brown walking down the middle of a road.
 Brown and Wilson eventually got into a physical altercation, which resulted in Brown running away from Wilson.
 Wilson caught Brown.
 Witnesses claimed that Brown was surrendering peacefully.
 Other witnesses claimed that Brown was moving towards Wilson.

-Brown was shot six times by Wilson, killing him.
+Wilson shot Brown six times, killing him.

 What happens in Wisconsin criminal cases?

-Does Wisconsin use Grand Juries?
+Does Wisconsin use grand juries?

-Although the majority of criminal cases begin with the issuance of a complaint, Wisconsin does use grand juries.
+Although certainly the majority of criminal cases begin with the issuance of a complaint, Wisconsin does use grand juries.
 Section 968.06 of the Wisconsin Statutes indicates:

 Upon indictment by a grand jury a complaint shall be issued, as provided by s.
 968.02, upon the person named in the indictment and the person shall be entitled to a preliminary hearing under s.
 970.03, and all proceedings thereafter shall be the same as if the person had been initially charged under s.
 968.02 and had not been indicted by a grand jury.